keeweb/kdbxweb/README.md

 - modern browsers: Edge 13+, Firefox, Chrome, Safari 8+, Opera
 - node.js

+## Compatibility

+Supported formats are Kdbx3 and Kdbx4, current KeePass file format.
+Old kdb files (for KeePass v1) are out of scope of this library.

 ## Kdbx4

 Kdbx4 has introduced Argon2, a new hashing function.
 Due to complex calculations, you have to implement it manually and export to kdbxweb, if you want to support such files.
 Here's how: